 The Final Word

-Bargain Bin: Below you will find links to some of my favorite solar items.
+Below you will find some of my favorite solar items.

 Solar Powered LED Inflatable Air Lantern by Survival Frog: These are fantastic!
 I own two and want to get more.
 They just work!
 For more information, read: Review: Inflatable Solar Air Lantern for Emergencies.

 Sunferno Flintstone Portable Solar Panel with Rechargeable Battery Pack: This study solar power pack is lightweight and small enough to be used in an EDC kit.
 I especially like that it has 2 USB ports.
-With the Backdoor Survival discount code BDS25OFF, you can get $10 off the purchase price on Amazon so you can shop with confidence.
+With the Backdoor Survival, you can get the purchase price with confidence.

 RAVPower 15W Solar Charger with Dual USB Ports: This compact, three panel, solar charger will charge two devices at once, including tablets, smartphones, Kindles, and even AA/AAA battery chargers.
-Value priced at about $50.
 For more information, read: Gear Review: RAVPower 15W Solar Charger with Dual USB Ports

 RAVPower® 3rd Gen Deluxe 15000mAh External Battery: Use the sun to power an external battery pack.
 By doing so, you will always have battery power to spare without being dependent upon electricity.
 Perfect to have on hand for dark, stormy days, night time, or when you don’t have the time to wait around for a full charge in the sun.